 The twentieth century saw even more problems emerge for his theory regarding the fossil record.
-New dig sites revealed “out of order fossils”, meaning organisms that were thought not even to exist were present in massively older strata.
+New dig sites revealed “out of order fossils,” meaning organisms that were thought not to exist were present in massively older strata.
 This worked to compress already very tight timelines despite the assumed many hundreds of millions of years presumed.
 Additionally, The Burgess Shale fossil discovery found many more novel (new) complex organisms never before seen.
 These creatures, like all the others from the Cambrian Explosion, effectively multiplied problems.
-Finally, the lowest Precambrian layers continue to provide only microscopic creatures and all the transitionary links remained missing.
+Finally, the lowest Precambrian layers continue to provide only microscopic creatures, and all the transitionary links remained missing.

 Unfortunately, this was not the evidence the fossil record revealed in the 19th century.
-Darwin hoped that future generation would make the needed discoveries to solve this mystery but, although billions of more fossil specimens have been discovered, this still has not happened.
+Darwin hoped that future generations would make the needed discoveries to solve this mystery but, although billions of more fossil specimens have been discovered, this still has not happened.
 These many millions of missing precursors of transitionary forms remain missing.
-Darwin saw this as a serious objection against the theory despite many evolutionary popularizers that chose to willfully ignore this reality.
+Darwin saw this as a serious objection against the theory despite many evolutionary popularizers that willfully ignore this reality.

-Fossil evidence has uncovered a pattern radically different then the theory proposes: stasis.
-Stasis simply means animal at the family level remain the same family.
+Fossil evidence has uncovered a pattern radically different than the theory proposes: stasis.
+Stasis means animals at the family level remain the same family.
 They do not change into new life forms.
 How then did fish become frogs?
 This is the problem of the evidence of stasis in the fossil record.
 Fossils do not find simple organisms becoming more and more complex organisms (beyond conjecture).
 Fossils reveal a sudden emergence of whole organisms with unique body styles only to be later diversified by small-scale diversification.

 A few examples of out of order fossils include: flowering plants in the Precambrian 160 million years too early,2 feathered birds that predate dinosaurs,3 grass in dinosaur dung well before grass had evolved,4 horses running with dinosaurs a full 100 million years too soon,4 mammals with dinosaurs in their stomachs.5 The list goes on and on…

 Some geologists and evolutionary biologists dispute the Cambrian Explosion by claiming that it wasn’t an explosion at all.
-They reason that life must have emerged over eons of time stretching back into Precambrian layers many billions of years ago called a deep divergence.
+The reason that life must have emerged over eons of time stretching back into Precambrian layers many billions of years ago is called a deep divergence.
 Unfortunately, such pronouncements fail to provide any geologic or fossil evidence.
 Actual Precambrian evidence is limited to perhaps worm trails (likely formed by digging from animals in the Cambrian) and microscopic organisms such as tiny sponges, algae, and cyanobacteria.7 Paleontologists were shocked to find the “out of order” fossils of pollen from flowers in the Precambrian.2

 3 “Cretaceous Duck Ruffles Feathers” BBC News, www.bbc.co.uk, Jan 2005